rafapereirabr/Brazilian_Census/README.md

 However, if you are looking for a pure `R` solution AND you want a fast solution, you might find this code useful.

-- The script is written taking advantage of `readr` capabilities, a [new R package](http://blog.rstudio.org/2015/04/09/readr-0-1-0/) that is extremelly fast to read fixed width text files.
+- The script is written harnessing the capabilities of `read_fwf{readr}` and `fwrite{data.table}`, which make the tasks of reading fixed width text files and saving .csv files it extremely fast.
 - Once the text files are stored in your computer, it doesn't take long to save the national data sets in `.csv` format.
-It took me respectively 13 minutes and 43 minutes to save the national data sets of households and individuals records.
-The most time-consuming part is actually saving the files.
+It took me respectively 2 minutes and 12 minutes to save the national data sets of households and individuals records.

 **step-by-step.
 This scriptt:**